cj401-jw/code_example/README.md

-# Template of project strucute contained experiments
+# Template of project code
 This is a template of project code leveraged from Stanford cs230 course and updated for my specific purposes.

 TODO: